-- Protection and restoration of drinking water supply source waters both surface waters and groundwaters; - Protection and restoration of shellfish growing area waters; - Protection and restoration of waters used for public recreation including public beach waters; - Restoration of waters degraded due to excess nutrients; and - Protection and restoration of water quality to support high quality aquatic habitats.
+Protection and restoration of drinking water supply source waters - both surface waters and groundwaters;

+- Protection and restoration of shellfish growing area waters; - Protection and restoration of waters used for public recreation including public beach waters; - Restoration of waters degraded due to excess nutrients; and - Protection and restoration of water quality to support high quality aquatic habitats.

 These priorities are reflected in various aspects of state water quality programs and influence the planning and implementation of actions that involve the state, including award of financing.
-A primary way in which the priorities are expressed is through the direction of state financial assistance to water quality improvement projects.
-The priorities are reflected in both the ranking criteria for the priority project list associated with the Clean Water SRF and the scoring criteria in competitive state grant programs (nonpoint source, water quality improvement projects).
+Planning for water quality restoration is reflected in TMDL development schedule updated every two years by DEM.
+Another primary way in which the priorities are expressed is through the direction of state financial assistance to water quality improvement projects.
+The priorities are reflected in both the ranking criteria for the priority project list associated with the Clean Water SRF and the scoring criteria in competitive state grant programs.

-As reflected in the Nonpoint Source Pollution Program Plan, DEM has also established a prioritization process for watershed planning.
+As reflected in the 2015 Nonpoint Source Management Program Plan, DEM has also established a prioritization process for watershed planning.
 The process results in the selection of watersheds to be targeted by the State for planning every few years.
 In addition to the priorities articulated above, the process will take into account the willingness of local partners to participate in both watershed planning and implementation initiatives and the opportunities to leverage additional resources.
 This will allow the State to continue to be responsive to opportunities that lead to strengthened partnerships and enhanced local capacity.
-Under this approach:
+Water quality priorities within a particular watershed planning area will be based on the following:

-Priorities in watershed planning areas with less than 10% impervious cover and few surface water impairments will be pollution prevention and protection.
-These areas may support some of RI's cleanest waters and highest quality aquatic habitat, although there may also be scattered waterbodies that may also need targeted restoration;

-- Priorities in a majority of designated watershed planning areas, with existing impervious cover up to 25%, will need to reflect a mix of protection and restoration actions.
+- Priorities in watershed planning areas with less than 10% impervious cover and few surface water impairments will be pollution prevention and protection.
+These areas may support some of RI's cleanest waters and highest quality aquatic habitat, although there may also be scattered waterbodies that may also need targeted restoration; - Priorities in a majority of designated watershed planning areas, with existing impervious cover up to 25%, will need to reflect a mix of protection and restoration actions.
 Water quality impairments are more prevalent within these watersheds/sub-basins that are more urbanized. - The priority in a small number of watershed planning areas that have the highest extent of urbanization will largely be on restoration.
 These lie largely within the urban services boundary designated in the State Guide Plan Element, Land Use 2025: State Land Use Policies and Plan4.
 The emphasis in these areas is on restoring water quality with recognition these heavily developed watersheds will require sustained investment in retrofitting the existing landscape and infrastructure over many years in order to achieve water quality goals.
+Periorities need to be periodically re-visited to incorporate new information gained through updated water resource assessments and scientific research.